willd101/ATLASConfigurator/README.md

   * This row should be used for headings (e.g. Name | Value | Description)

 * Naming a sheet __*TEMPLATE*__ means it will **not** be read
-  * Using a template sheet is useful to track constant's names across multiple cars, and if correctly named (all uppercase) this sheet will be ignored by the tool.
+  * Using a template sheet is useful to track constants' names across multiple cars, and if correctly named (all uppercase) this sheet will be ignored by the tool.